mponiman/CapstoneProject/README.md

 # Instacart Market Basket Analysis

-My project is about identify customer preferences, recommend product to customer and predict customer next order.
+This repository is my capstone project at BrainStation.
+It is about recommender on e-commerce, Instacart.
 The data is taken from Kaggle: Instacart Market Basket Analysis.
-To read my project, please read in the following order:
+The dataset contains more than 33M data.
+The problem statement is about identifying customer preferences, recommending product to customer and predicting customer next order.
+To read my project, please read in **Data Analysis** folder in the following order:

-Data Analysis:
-- Report.pdf : the report of everything
+- `Report.pdf` : the report of all analysis
-- 1_EDA.ipynb : exploratory data analysis
+- `1_EDA.ipynb` : conducting exploratory data analysis on the data
-- 2_FeatureEngineer.ipynb : some feature engineer
+- `2_FeatureEngineer.ipynb` : performing feature engineer
-- 3_MarketBasket.ipynb: market basket analysis
+- `3_MarketBasket.ipynb`: identifying customer pattern using market basket analysis
-- 4_Collaborative.ipnyb: collaborative filtering
+- `4_Collaborative.ipnyb`: recommending products based on collaborative filtering
-- 5_PredictReorder.ipynb: predicting reorder
+- `5_PredictReorder.ipynb`: predicting what the customer will reorder next
-- requirement.text: the requirement for conda